What is the LTCH QRP?

-The LTCH QRP, mandated by Section 3004(a) of the Patient Protection and Affordable Care Act of 2010, creates LTCH quality reporting requirements.
+The LTCH QRP creates LTCH quality reporting requirements, as mandated by Section 3004(a) of the Patient Protection and Affordable Care Act (ACA) of 2010.
 Every year, by October 1, we publish the quality measures LTCHs must report.
-Section 3004(a) of the Affordable Care Act (ACA) amends section 1886(m)(5) of the Social Security Act (SSA) to direct the Secretary to establish quality reporting requirements for long-term care hospitals (LTCHs).

 What happens if quality data isn’t reported?